A 30 kpc Spatially Extended Clumpy and Asymmetric Galactic Outflow at z $\sim$ 1.7: Introduction

 In this work, we use VLT/MUSE observations to study the \mgii\ resonant back scattered emission, and the \feii\ fine structure emission in the strong gravitationally lensed galaxy RCSGA 032727-132609 at $z \sim$ 1.703 \citep{wuyts2010bright, wuyts2014magnified}.
 The \mgii\ and \feii\ emission trace the cool phase of the outflows.
 We also study the nebular \oii\ emission.
 We measure the spatial extent of the outflow using the \mgii\ emission.
 The detailed study of outflow gas kinematics and mass outflow rates will be presented in a separate forthcoming publication (Shaban et al. in prep).

-This paper is organized as follows: \S \ref{sec:obs} describes the MUSE observation; \S \ref{sec:method} describes the process of mapping the \mgii\ and \feii\ emission in the image plane, the construction of these maps in the source plane, and the surface brightness radial profiles extraction; \S \ref{sec:results} describes the results of the analysis.
+This paper is organized as follows: \S \ref{sec:obs} describes the MUSE observation; \S \ref{sec:method} describes the method of emission map construction in the image plane, the construction of these maps in the source plane, correction for seeing and lensing shear, and the method of constructing the surface brightness radial profiles; \S \ref{sec:results} describes the results of the analysis.
 In \S \ref{sec:discuss}, we discuss these results, compare them with the literature, and state the final conclusions of our study.
 For the rest of this work, we do our calculations assuming a $\Lambda$-Cold Dark Matter ($\Lambda$CDM) cosmology with $H_0 = 70\ {\rm km \ s^{-1} Mpc^{-1}}$, $\Omega_m = 0.3$, and $\Omega_{\Lambda}=0.7$.